1991 Amputee Soccer World Cup (indoor)

 The 1991 Amputee Soccer World Cup (indoor) was the indoor tournament of the 6th annual international competition of amputee football national men's teams.
-It was organized by the Amputee Soccer International, and was held in Tashkent, Uzbekistan in October 1991 before outdoor championship.
+It was organized by the Amputee Soccer International, and was held in Tashkent, Uzbekistan between 11 and 15 October 1991 before outdoor championship.

-Uzbekistan won the title for the first time, defeating England in the final.
+Uzbekistan won the title for the first time since the break-up of the Soviet Union of that year, defeating England in the final.
 Brazil became bronze medalist.

 Participating nations

 Following six nations competed in the tournament.
 Uzbekistan was presented by Matonat Tashkent, Russia - by InvEskoSport Barnaul.